EVerest/EVerest/docs/general/03_quick_start_guide.rst

 VARs are pieces of information which get published for the network of listening modules regularly.
 We have two VARs in this example.
-The first one is of type *integer*, the second one has type *object* and a reference to a type.
+The first one is of type *integer*, the second one is a reference to a type definition.
 This way, you can create structs or classes (however you would call a bunch of simple data-types grouped inside of one logical unit) for publishing.

 Let's have a look at a type definition in the next section.